Megaupload: Mega Manager

-Megaupload also released its upload/download manager, Mega Manager, a download manager that featured a link-checker for Megaupload links as well as options to manage uploaded files, and to access the online control box that was on MegaUpload.
+Megaupload also released its upload/download manager, Mega Manager, a download manager that featured a link-checker for Megaupload links as well as options to manage uploaded files, and to access the online control box that was on Megaupload.

 Megakey

 Megakey was an adware application which removed bandwidth limitations on Mega services during "happy hour" periods.
 In return, the users running Megakey agreed to supply some personal identification and demographic data and to allow the substitution of ads on third party websites they visited with those of Megaupload.

 Megabox

 Megabox, a new form of media downloading site, was the first of its kind.
-Kim "Dotcom" described Megabox as "very similar to iTunes" except that it operated in a web browser using HTML5 technology and loaded "much faster than iTunes or anything else out there".
+Kim "Dotcom" described Megabox as "very similar to iTunes" except that it operated in a web browser using HTML5 technology and loaded "much faster than iTunes or anything else out there."

-Filebox
+FileBox

 FileBox was a Flash applet that could be embedded onto any external webpage.
 It allowed users to upload content to Megaupload without having to visit the website itself or download the Mega Manager.